gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 cisco@ansible-controller:~$ ansible-playbook p34-ntc-xr-interfaces.yml
 ```

-#### Step-4: Create a new playbook to print structured output from the "show vesion brief" command
+#### Step-4: Create a new playbook to print structured output from the "show version brief" command

-- This time you will create a custom template to match against a CLI output that does not preexist in the ntc module templates list.
+- This time you will create a custom template to match against a CLI output that is not included in the default ntc-ansible templates list.

 ```
 cisco@ansible-controller:~$  vi p34-ntc-xr-version-check.yml